francoisgeorgy/BS2-Web/README.md

 3. If it's not already done, connect your Bass Station II to your computer.
 4. On the top-right corner of the application, "midi", "IN" and "OUT" must be ON (highlighted).
 5. Move a dial or a slider on your Bass Station II, the corresponding on-screen control must move accordingly.

-# Why this app?

-The Bass Station II is my first synthesizer.
-I bought one a couple of weeks ago.
-For a beginner like me the number of controls and parameters available is huge.
-I want to understand how some patches and sound are done.
-Quite a lot of parameters are hidden behind "FN  Keys" and I wanted to be able to change them in a more direct, visual way.
-The introduction of the Web MIDI API seemed just a perfect match for this kind of development.
-So, here is the result.

 # Bass Station II MIDI messages